Aye-Aye-Karamba/Agility-Docker-2018/docs/Lab4.rst

 Notice that what was written in the playbook under tasks and after *-name* is echoed to the screen.

-Notice that this playbook is using the Ansible “raw” module rather than F5 written modules.
-It is always best to use modules written by the vendor but in cases where there is no vendor written modules for your desired task, you can always use Ansible written modules.

 At a later time, be sure to go to https://docs.ansible.com to take a look at all the modules that are available for use.